 - the individual components of the workout — as well as the workout itself, when considered in total — should be constantly variable.

 - workout intensity and workout frequency should act as inverse variables.

 - above all, try to learn to listen to the fractal rhythms of your body and adjust the four prior-mentioned points accordingly.

 - there should be periods of low-intensity “play” interspersed throughout the more intense exercise outings.
 This can consist of virtually anything you enjoy that involves fresh air and bodily movement.
 Walking, for example.
 Light tennis.
 Softball.
 Personally, I enjoy fixed-speed and mountain biking.
 Partake in whatever lifts your spirit and fuels your fire.

-That we as a humanity are only now beginning to uncover and wrestle with the affects of poor diet and inadequate fitness upon our overall health is an indication of just how far we have to go, as a species, to live in proper alignment with our inherited genetic potential.
+That we are only now beginning to uncover and wrestle with the effects of poor diet and inadequate fitness upon our overall health is an indication of just how far we have to go, as a species, to live in proper alignment with our inherited genetic potential.
 And what an awesome potential it is!